hyvor/laradocs/README.md

 Your content files path can be set in `config.php` at `content_directory` as base path of your application.
 Default path is `docs`.

 `navigation` key in config is an array which defines the design of navigation in your documentation.
+There is a section array inside navigation array.
+The `section` seperates the links of your navigation panel.

+Inside a section, there are multiple arrays for navigation `links` with each link comprised three keys.
+They are `id, file, label`.
+`id` is required, it defines the path for the link and content file.
+`file` is optional, specify the path for content file if it is different from default `id` value `lable` is also required which establish title of the page and navigation menu lable

-### Publish assets to public folder
+### Publish assets to public folder (* Required)
 ```bash
 php artisan vendor:publish --provider="Hyvor\Laradocs\LaradocsServiceProvider" --tag="assets"
 ```
+Asset file publication is required to make them accessible for laradocs.

-### Publish configuration files (You can also find it in verndor directory)
+### Publish configuration files (* Required)
 ```bash
 php artisan vendor:publish --provider="Hyvor\Laradocs\LaradocsServiceProvider" --tag="config"
 ```
+Config file publish to your application directory is required.
+You must define its required fields to make your laradocs plugin work.

-### Publish view files (If you want to customize views)
+### Publish view files (Optional)
 ```bash
 php artisan vendor:publish --provider="Hyvor\Laradocs\LaradocsServiceProvider" --tag="views"
 ```
+You only need to publish views to your application directory if you want to customize default structure of views.
 ## Inside config file
 You can change this file values according to your requirement.
 ```php